sorenmacbeth/magic-powder/README.md

 # magic-powder

-Magic-powder is a Clojure library for creating and using a hashtable that are backed by a memory-mapped file.
+Magic-powder is a Clojure library for creating and using a hashtable that is backed by a memory-mapped file.
 You can create the hashtable in one process, copy the file to another machine, and map the file into another process there.